Kennel Cough Cause, Symptoms & Treatment Options

 What Is Kennel Cough?

-Canine infectious respiratory disease complex (CIRDC) is called “kennel cough.”
-It refers to contagious respiratory illness.
+Canine infectious respiratory disease complex (CIRDC) is commonly referred to as “kennel cough.”
+It refers to a contagious respiratory illness.
 A combination of viruses and bacteria affects a dog’s respiratory system, resulting in a hacking, gagging cough.
 Kennel cough spreads from dog to dog through droplets spewed in the air when a dog coughs (similar to how a cough or cold might spread between two humans).

 Causes of Kennel Cough